smaye81/angular-atscript-seed/README.md

 To run app:

+DO THE FOLLOWING THE FIRST TIME RUNNING THE APP
 * Clone repo
 * Install Gulp globally using `npm install gulp -g`
 * Run `npm install` from project root
 * Run `bower install` from project root
+* Run `gulp copy-runtime` from project root

 * Run `gulp` from the project root
 * Navigate to localhost:9000
 * $$$